Sugar and Spice

 After a couple of minutes spent waiting, the computer booted up to the desktop screen.

 Not even a log-in screen?
 Levi thought.
 Maybe they aren’t as careful as I thought.

 There had to be something here.
 Geon Woo was all about collecting girls dressed as dolls, and they had to be pristine and unmolested.
 Well, until he killed them anyway.
-He kept the diamond necklaces as a memento of what they become, so there had to be something he kept from before the girls were murdered - to preserve his dolls in their mint condition state.
-It obviously wasn’t the dresses.
-Those were most likely incinerated outside like what they had planned to do to Madeline’s belongings.
+He kept the diamond necklaces as a memento of what they became, so there had to be something he kept from before the girls were murdered - to preserve his dolls in their mint condition state.
+It wasn’t the dresses.
+Those were likely incinerated outside in the burn barrel.

 Levi combed through the hard drive.
 There was nothing incriminating.
 Was it on Geon Woo’s phone perhaps?
 He had no way of knowing.

 Levi ignored the computer and began sniffing around the desk.
 He could smell the perfume the mother had on her wrists, smeared on the edge of the desk as she typed.
 And the keys smelled like a combination of the three of them.
 But there was something else… something faint to the left of the keyboard.
 Touching his whiskers cautiously to the surface, his wet black nose detected leather and a chemical fixative of some sort.

 Sniffing the perimeter of the leather scent, Levi was able to make a mental picture of what size the book was likely to be.
 Then, he checked the air to find a wisp of matching leather.
 Following the trail led him to one of the bookcases that lined the walls.
 Deftly jumping upon the fourth shelf, Levi gently sniffed around until he found the musky scent that matched the one at the desk.
 The album was a less dusty than the books around it, and unlike the sweet smell of words on paper, the distinct photo fixative was strong.
 Pawing the spine, Levi pulled the photo album down letting it fall to the floor.